-The Pair Spectrometer is an essential part of PrimEx experimental apparatus designed for relative in-situ monitoring of the photon flux.
-It uses the experimental target to convert a fraction of photons into e^+e^- pairs which are deflected in the field of a dipole magnet downstream of the target and are registered in plastic scintillator detectors on both sides of the beam-line.
+The Pair Spectrometer is an essential part of the em PrimEx experimental apparatus designed for relative in-situ monitoring of the photon flux.
+It uses the experimental target to convert a fraction of the photons into e^+e^- pairs.
+These are deflected in the field of a dipole magnet downstream of the target and are registered in plastic scintillator detectors on both sides of the beam-line.
 The relative tagging ratios per T-counter are defined as: